smallstep/clients/README.md

 It has [many client implementations](https://letsencrypt.org/docs/client-options/).
 Pair your ACME client with `step-ca`'s [ACME provisioner](https://smallstep.com/docs/step-ca/provisioners#acme).

-The OIDC provisioner allows you to authenticate certificate requests using any OpenID Connect identity provider.
+The [OIDC provisioner](https://smallstep.com/docs/step-ca/provisioners/#oauthoidc-single-sign-on) allows you to authenticate client certificate requests using any OpenID Connect identity provider.
-This is a better fit for interactive, end-user workflows.
+This is a better fit for integrating into interactive, end-user workflows.

 ## You will need